 March 12, 2021: Jack has injured his shoulder and will likely be on extended leave.
 I wish him well and hope to see him back in action as soon as possible.

-March 4th, 2021: I was surprised but very happy to see Jack out in the paddock again last night.
+April 4th, 2021: I was surprised but very happy to see Jack out in the paddock again last night.
 Given his shoulder injury, I wondered if the residency was over.
 He has been laying very low in the Van but has taken up my suggestion to rise again and focus on what he still can do.
 At dawn yesterday he headed off for the Jeparit Fishing Competition, returning on dusk to deliver this left handed, pared back but ambitious piece.
-Jack’s resilience is inspiring and I wish him well for a good recovery … hope he’ll stay on.
+Jack’s resilience is inspiring and I wish him well for a good recovery.
+Hope he’ll stay on.